PheWAS/PhecodeXVocabulary/README.md

 Use [phecodeX_unrolled_ICD_CM.csv](https://github.com/PheWAS/PhecodeXVocabulary/blob/main/PhecodeX%20(version%201.0)/phecodeX_unrolled_ICD_CM.csv) for the clinical modification of ICD used in the United States.
 Use [phecodeX_unrolled_ICD_WHO.csv](https://github.com/PheWAS/PhecodeXVocabulary/blob/main/PhecodeX%20(version%201.0)/phecodeX_unrolled_ICD_WHO.csv) WHO ICD-10 codes.

 ### phecodeX to ICD descriptive map
 A highly descriptive file that includes both phecode strings and ICD descriptions.
 This file is “flat” (i.e. not “unrolled”) such that child codes are not mapped to parents.
-This file is useful for examining which ICDs that inform a particular phecode.
+This file is useful for examining which ICDs inform a particular phecode.
 The columns are as follows:

 - <b>phecode</b>               The phecode label
 - <b>phecode_string</b> A descriptive label for phecode